 Attracting the wrong species can have serious outcomes.
 Preventing and avoiding attractants is the only way to avoid potentially costly damages or worse and can spare an animal’s life.
 Take a moment to identify and neutralize any attractants on your property.

-Report all Dangerous Wildlife sightings and encounters to the BC Conservation Officer Service, toll-free at 1-877-952-7277 or at #7277 on your cell phone.
+Report all Dangerous Wildlife sightings and encounters to the BC Conservation Officer Service, toll-free at 1-877-952-7277, at #7277 on your cell phone, or via their website.

 Garbage is one of the main reasons animals come to our neighbourhoods.
 There are several simple steps you can take to ensure you're properly handling your garbage and discouraging unwanted visits from wildlife: